red to blue background

 Bailee Schuhmann, PhD

-Bailee Schuhmann, PhD, is a postdoctoral fellow with the STRONG STAR Training Initiative.
+Dr. Bailee Schuhmann is a postdoctoral fellow with the STRONG STAR Training Initiative.
 Dr. Schuhmann received her degree in clinical psychology from Nova Southeastern University.
 She completed her clinical internship at UT Health Science Center at San Antonio at STRONG STAR and the Transitional Care Clinic, where she provided evidence-based treatment for PTSD including Prolonged Exposure (PE) and Cognitive Processing Therapy (CPT).
 Her professional interests include posttraumatic stress disorder and resilience in first responder and military populations as well as improving access to quality, evidence-based treatment.

 Casey Straud, PsyD, ABPP

-Casey Straud, PsyD, ABPP, is a board certified clinical psychologist and an Assistant Professor within the Department of Psychiatry and Behavioral Sciences at UT Health San Antonio.
+Dr. Casey Straud is a board certified clinical psychologist and an Assistant Professor within the Department of Psychiatry and Behavioral Sciences at UT Health San Antonio.
 He also holds a joint appointment within the Department of Psychology at University of Texas at San Antonio.
 Dr. Straud is a cognitive behavior therapist and specializes in treatment for posttraumatic stress disorder.
 He has training and experience providing Prolonged Exposure, Cognitive Processing Therapy, and Written Exposure Therapy for PTSD; and COPE for dual diagnosis.
 Dr. Straud’s professional interests include augmentation of evidence-based PTSD treatments to improve outcomes and the identification of biopsychosocial factors that impact treatment.

-Casey Straud
+Dr. Casey Straud

 Hannah Tyler, PhD, ABPP